aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 # Summary

 Snowflake offers various building blocks for working with both batch and streaming data.
 There is no one-size-fits-all approach, so it is important to understand the differences to address requirements effectively.
-In this post, we explored the ingestion options, best practices, and how concretely you can implement each of them.
+In this post, we explored the ingestion options, best practices, and how you can implement each concretely.

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/75118283-457e-4440-98b7-5707a6845797)

-Regardless of the ingestion method you choose, the thorny question that remains legit is about ingestion time and cost.
+Regardless of the ingestion method you choose, the thorny question that remains legit is the one about ingestion time and cost.
 Both of them depend on various factors, including:

 - Size of the file: the core ingestion time is relative to the content, so the costs tend to be proportional to the number of records and file size but not an exact correlation.
 - The amount of pre-processing required: Some ingestion jobs invoke complex UDFs that take significant time per row and occasionally can even run out of memory if the data size is not correctly anticipated.
-- File format, compression, nested structures... play an impact on how efficiently we can decompress and load the data.
+- File format, compression, nested structures... impact how efficiently we can decompress and load the data.
 An uncompressed file with a large number of columns may take the same amount of time as a compressed file with a small number of columns but has highly nested data structures.

 Therefore, it is impossible to answer the time and cost question without measuring it for each specific case.